euphoria-css/euphoria/readme.md

   - *Style*: `.text-bold`, `.text-italic`, `.text-normal`
   - *Decoration*: `.text-underline`, `.text-line-through`

 Euphoria provides common styling classes for creating user interfaces in CSS-in-JS projects.
-All Euphoria functions return a collection of CSS classes as a `String` that can be injected into a webpage, for example using [glamor](https://github.com/threepointone/glamor) (which all the following examples refer to).
+All Euphoria functions return a collection of CSS classes as an `Array` of `String`s that can be injected into a webpage, for example using [glamor](https://github.com/threepointone/glamor) (which all the following examples refer to).
 You can use Euphoria however you like of course.

 Most of the code that makes up Euphoria is quite simple, have a look at the `euphoria` directory to learn more about how this all works.